Doctors’ Sexual Misconduct and the Law – ‘Sexually Inappropriate’ Conduct in Medical Practice

 It is obvious that doctors are going to have natural human attractions just like anyone else, including sexual or romantic feelings towards their colleagues, patients or others they come into contact with.
 However, the prohibition on doctors entering into emotional or sexual relationships with patients (and relatives of patients) is one that most people endorse and which has good public policy reasons for it to be strictly policed.
 Colleagues too ought to be able to go to work without being harassed and exposed to sexualised behaviour.
 And in the community in which a doctor lives, people have a right not to be sexually harassed.

 Each year, a number of doctors are charged by the police or the General Medical Council (GMC) with indecent assault or sexually motivated conduct toward patients, colleagues or members of the public.
 Where a doctor is found guilty of sexually motivated conduct they are frequently (though not always) struck off the medical register.
 Those doctors who are struck off the register are unlikely to practise again – being deemed unsuitable to work with vulnerable (or any) patients for the rest of their life.
-Where a doctor receives a criminal conviction for sexually inappropriate conduct, erasure from the medical register is very likely to occur.
+Where a doctor receives a criminal conviction for sexually inappropriate conduct, erasure from the medical register is very likely to occur (but is not definite – each case turning on its own facts).

 A doctor must at all times comply with the code of conduct for doctors, as set out in Good Medical Practice.
 The code requires doctors to ensure that they at all times, whether in their public or private life, have regard to the importance of a doctor maintaining public confidence in the profession and themself.
 Good Medical Practice requires doctors to avoid situations that can easily be misunderstood by careful management of the situation.
 Chaperons are recommended for examinations that could lead to misunderstandings.
 Proper and verbal consent should also be obtained and documented.
 Respect for all persons is required.
 Relationships with patients (sexual or otherwise) are deemed to be inappropriate.
 Doctors are required to maintain the boundaries, as they are the professional.
 For further information on the guidance on maintaining professional boundaries, and avoiding inappropriate relationships, see also the GMC publication: Maintaining Professional Boundaries.